earthlab/neon-science-summit/README.md

 Where: Earth Lab - University of Colorado, Boulder - SEEC building (4001 Discovery Dr., Boulder, CO 80303); remote participation is also welcome!

-Earth Lab has organized a science summit to build community around NEON.
+Earth Lab has organized a science Summit to build community around NEON data.
 This repo contains resources and schedules associated with this event!

 ## Important Resources and Agenda